Gabriel Koyambounou

-Gabriel Jean-Edouard Koyambounou (born 1947) is a Central African politician who was prime minister of the Central African Republic from 12 April 1995 to 6 June 1996.
+Gabriel Jean-Edouard Koyambounou (August 19, 1947) is a Central African politician who was prime minister of the Central African Republic from 12 April 1995 to 6 June 1996.
 He is currently the first vice-president of the Movement for the Liberation of the Central African People (MLPC).

 Koyambounou was acquitted of misuse of public funds on 6 December 2004.
 After MLPC first vice-president Luc Dondon Apollinaire Konamabaye was suspended from his duties, Koyambounou, who was second vice-president, took over as first vice-president in an interim capacity in January 2006.